Wasps have bright black and yellow markings and have fewer hairs on their bodies than bees who are darker in appearance

 The nest starts off small in the spring (size of a golf ball) and as summer arises the nest size grows quickly to typically the size of a beach ball but can get much larger.
 Wasp activity dies off in the autumn but nest can still be active into October and November.

 Signs of a wasps nest;

 If you are experiencing high numbers of wasp in the house or garden their will probably be a nest nearby.
 Typically you will see wasp flying in and out of a hole (especially on warm sunny days) and later in the summer.

-If you spot a nest and before calling us have a look around for further nests which you can get treated at the same time saving you time and money.
+Before calling is, if you spot an additional nest, this can be treated at the same time saving you time and money.

 If you have any questions, please look at our Frequently Asked Questions page to see if the answer is there.
 If not, please get in touch.